Vocal Group Hall of Fame: Truth in Music Bill

 The Truth in Music bill was created to protect artists from identity theft.
-Jon Bauman, chairmen of The Truth In Music Committee has worked with the VGHF.
-Along with Frank Maffei, bauman has had help from Joe Terry of Danny & the Juniors, Maxine Pinkney of Bill Pinkney, the Original Drifters, Veta & Carl Gardner of the Coasters, Herb Reed and Sonny Turner of the Platters and others.
-Bauman and Mary Wilson, with Bob Crosby at the foundation office, was able to assist other artists in an effort to protect the artist from fraudulent abuse.
-Wilson championed the Truth in Music bill for many years throughout the United States.
-With the help of The Recording Academy, she got Hawaii added to the list of states with the Truth In Music Bill as the 35th state to pass the bill also known as the Truth in Advertising Act.
-She was one of the best supporters of The Vocal Group Hall of Fame Foundation as Chair of the Artist Advisory Board and continued her support up until her death.
-The Truth In Music Bill has since been adopted by most U.S. states.
-It also helps ensure that people who perform in a group using a group's name must actually perform on one of the group's albums or has legal rights to use the name.
-The main beneficiaries are the surviving members of the Platters, the Coasters, the Drifters and the Marvelettes.
-These iconic groups had been victimized by Larry Marshak and other promoters of impostor groups.
+Jon Bauman, chairman of The Truth In Music Committee, Mary Wilson, and Bob Crosby at the foundation office, assisted in an effort to protect artists from fraud and abuse.
+Wilson championed the Truth in Music bill for many years throughout the United States and supported The Vocal Group Hall of Fame Foundation as Chair of the Artist Advisory Board until her death.
+The Truth In Music Bill helps ensure that people who perform in a group using a group's name have legal rights to use the name.
+The main beneficiaries are surviving members of the Platters, Coasters, Drifters and Marvelettes.